-Maximum settings for large-scale server (64-bit Java should be used):
+Maximum setting for large-scale server (64-bit Java should be used):

 10gwithout consulting TeamCity support.

-OutOfMemory errors occur or you consistently see a memory-related warning in the TeamCity UI, it means you need to increase the setting to the next level.
+OutOfMemory error occurs or you consistently see a memory-related warning in the TeamCity UI, it means you need to increase the setting to the next level.

 Configure TeamCity Data Directory